 At Australian Foreign Affairs, we seek to encourage voices with unique perspectives on Australia’s place in the Asia-Pacific and its relationships within the region.

 Contributions must be 1500–2000 words and previously unpublished.
-Authors whose work is selected will receive AU$100 and a one-year print and digital subscription to Australian Foreign Affairs, and will collaborate with Australian Foreign Affairs editors to shape and refine their piece.
+Authors whose work is selected will receive AU$100 and a one-year print and digital subscription to Australian Foreign Affairs (valued at $49.99), and will collaborate with Australian Foreign Affairs editors to shape and refine their piece.

 Pieces could be on-the-ground reportage, commentary, analysis or even memoir.
 The only qualification is an engaging, accessible and thoughtful examination of Australia’s foreign policy and the nation’s position in the world.
 We encourage writers to avoid foreign-policy jargon and to appeal to a wide readership.
 See past issues of Australian Foreign Affairs or this extract as a guide.